keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

             - name: "release"
 ```

-**Example:** I would like to add an additional delivery process to a stage that allows rolling-out a hotfix without testing and evaluation.
+**Use-case:** I would like to add an additional delivery process to the production stage that allows rolling-out a hotfix without testing and evaluation.

 *Updated shipyard:*